- Explore the finest sailing in Europe, sailing amidst the many beautiful islands which dot the West Highlands coastline

 Travelling by traditional yacht, we are able to explore the islands and fjord-like lochs which make the fissured coastline of the west of Scotland one of the most spectacular places to sail in the world.

 Following the winds, we will journey through the Hebrides, setting anchor in tranquil and scenic spots where you can enjoy an evening dram amidst outstanding scenery.

 In a coastal region renowned for its diversity of wildlife, we have every chance of seeing whales, basking sharks and dolphins, as well as a plethora of birdlife.
 Set against the backdrop of the islands’ fascinating history and culture, this maritime adventure makes for a truly unique and memorable sailing holiday based on board the finest traditional yacht in Scotland.

-We offer sailing holidays of 6 or 9 nights, with fixed dates for each trip.
+We offer sailing holidays of 6 nights, with fixed dates for each trip.
 You must join the trip for the duration of it as we will not return to Mallaig until the end of the trip.

 The price includes live-aboard accommodation, all meals during the trip and the services of the skipper, first mate and skipper throughout the trip.
 There are a maximum of 8 clients on board.